New Brazil law reinstates biofuels' tax advantage over fossil fuels

 By Rafaella Barros and Marcelo Teixeira

-SAO PAULO, July 14 (Reuters) - New legislation approved by the Brazilian Congress late on Wednesday reinstates a tax advantage to biofuels compared to fossil fuels, which should benefit companies producing ethanol and biodiesel in the long-term, analysts said on Thursday.
+SAO PAULO, July 14 (Reuters) - New legislation approved by the Brazilian Congress late on Wednesday reinstates a tax advantage to biofuels compared with fossil fuels, which should benefit companies producing ethanol in the long-term, analysts said on Thursday.

 Brazil's lower house approved the government-sponsored bill that among other things includes a provision saying biofuels should enjoy lower taxes than fossil fuels for a period of 20 years.